Jose Concepcion Jr.: NAMFREL

 In 1983, Concepcion revived the National Citizens' Movement for Free Elections (NAMFREL) as its chair.
 He helped mobilize thousands of members through his slogan "it is better to light a candle than to curse the darkness" and organized its meetings at his residence in Forbes Park, Makati.
 This also led him to resign from the Ninoy Aquino Foundation after Marcos supporters raised doubts over the watchdog's credibility.
 NAMFREL, particularly its volunteer wing known as the Bantay ng Bayan, became known for monitoring instances of fraud and other irregularities and publishing results of the 1984 Philippine parliamentary election that contradicted the official results released by the Commission on Elections (COMELEC).

 Despite numerous threats and violence, it also monitored the 1986 snap elections on February 7 and published results that showed Corazon Aquino leading against incumbent president Ferdinand Marcos, in contrast again to the official results released by COMELEC.
 This triggered widespread protests that culminated with the People Power Revolution that toppled the Marcos regime later that month.
 Concepcion joined the uprising, where he was feted and lifted to the air by demonstrators chanting "NAMFREL".

 Trade secretary

 Following Aquino's inauguration as president, Jose was appointed as Secretary of the Department of Trade and Industry (DTI) from 1986 to 1991.
 His tenure in the Aquino cabinet was marked by his launching of the "Yes, the Filipino Can!" movement to promote the Philippines' economic recovery after the Marcos dictatorship and his establishment of the One-Stop-Shop program for obtaining business permits and licenses.

 A message promoting the Yes, the Filipino Can! movement was included at the end of the 1991 comedy film Juan Tamad at Mister Shooli: Mongolian Barbecue.
+A year later in 1992, he ran for the position of senator, however achieved 29th place outside the winning circle of 24 candidates for that years elections.